 Liquid specimens such as CSF, bronchoalveolar lavage fluid, or urine should not be diluted in viral transport media.

-Viral Transport Media (VTM) is used for the transport of the following specimens
+Viral Transport Media (VTM) is used to transport the following specimens.

 |Body Sites||Potential Viruses||Specimen Collection|

 |Eye||Adenovirus, enterovirus, coxsackievirus A, cytomegalovirus (CMV), herpes simplex virus (HSV), varicella-zoster virus (VZV)||Collect conjunctival swab on Dacron or rayon swab moistened with saline and place in VTM; aqueous and vitreous fluid placed in a sterile container without VTM.|